audy/evernote-git-backup/readme.md

 - Evernote
 - Mac OS X/AppleScript

-(PRs welcome if you can make a version that works with Windows)
+(PRs welcome if you can make a version that works with Windows/Linux/Plan 9)

 ## Usage